yasoob/blog-1/_posts/2014-09-14-github-gitignore.md

 categories: features
 ---

-GitHub just makes it easier and much faster to create a GitBook.
+GitHub just makes it easier and much faster to set up a GitBook when creating a repository.

 <!-- more -->